 The first major survey of Guyanese-British artist Donald Locke (1930-2010).

-Organised in collaboration with Spike Island, Bristol and Camden Art Centre, London with support from the Donald Locke Estate.
-The exhibition is generously supported by The Ampersand Foundation, Henry Moore Foundation, the Paul Mellon Centre for Studies in British Art, Alison Jacques and the Donald Locke Estate.
+Organised by Ikon in collaboration with Spike Island, Bristol and Camden Art Centre, London with support from the Estate of Donald Locke.
+The exhibition is generously supported by The Ampersand Foundation, Henry Moore Foundation, the Paul Mellon Centre for Studies in British Art, Alison Jacques and the Estate of Donald Locke.

 1 October 2025 – 22 February 2026